“ What does it all mean?/I never ask that, being shy/In this apartment in which I dwell.” – Anne Waldman

 In brief, psychedelic integration is the period after a psychedelic experience, during which you process the lessons learned during the trip, and incorporate them into your daily life.
 This process can be somewhere between magical and challenging, depending on the situation, and so having a proper toolbox is vital.

-While there’s growing curiosity around entheogens like mushrooms or MDMA for therapeutic purposes, there’s also a gap in the medical model, whereby mental health professionals might not have the adequate training to help their patients (such as those in regular, weekly talk therapy) “integrate their often profound, ineffable psychedelic experiences into mundane life.”
+While there’s growing curiosity around entheogens like shrooms or MDMA for therapeutic purposes, there’s also a gap in the medical model, whereby mental health professionals might not have the adequate training to help their patients (such as those in regular, weekly talk therapy) “integrate their often profound, ineffable psychedelic experiences into mundane life.”
 If you’re looking for support, you can find a list of psychedelic integration therapists here.

 DoubleBlind has some suggestions for ways to process your last trip here as well.